garbo-succus/r3f-control-kit/README.md

 ## Status: Alpha

 This library is brand new and currently awaiting feedback.
-Please DM me (neftaly) on the Poimandres discord with any comments, questions, or encouragement.
+Please DM me (neftaly) on the garbo.succus.games [Discord](https://discord.gg/sJVbJcd) with any comments, questions, or encouragement.

 - Incomplete types
 - No tests